QuaqvaGit/rsschool-cv/cv.md

 ### Job Experience
   &ensp;As of now, I do not have any job experience in IT, but looking forward to gain some!
 ### Education
   - Right now i study at the **Samara University**.
-I am getting a speciality called *"Fundamental informatics and information technologies"*.
+I am getting a speciality called *"Fundamental informatics and information technologies"* from 2021.
-  - I also did courses on [freecodecamp.org](https://www.freecodecamp.org/Quaqva) where i learnt HTML, CSS and JS basics.
+  - I also did courses on [freecodecamp.org](https://www.freecodecamp.org/Quaqva) where i learnt HTML, CSS and JS basics this year.
 It is a very nice website with good material presentation.
   - I decided to improve my knowledge further and signed up for *Frontend course* in **the Rolling Scopes School**.
 ### English
-  &ensp;I do not have any certificates confirming my English level, but I personally would say that it's above average (around B2 - C1).
-I have some problems with speaking, but can write on English freely.
+  &ensp;Intermediate (B2)